Team Ninja's Wo Long: Fallen Dynasty will come to Game Pass day of release

 Team Ninja's latest title, Wo Long: Fallen Dynasty was announced at the Microsoft Bethesda's press conference today.

-Team Ninja, the developer behind the Nioh and Ninja Gaiden series have a new franchise, and it looks to be pulling strong influences from their previous work.
+Team Ninja, the developer behind the Nioh and Ninja Gaiden series, has a new franchise, and it looks to be pulling strong influences from its previous work.

-It was confirmed during the presentation that it's set to arrive in early 2023 and will be available on Xbox Game Pass on day one on Xbox consoles and PC.
+It was confirmed during the Xbox Bethesda Showcase that it's set to arrive in early 2023 and will be available on Xbox Game Pass on day one on Xbox consoles and PC.

 Details are light on the title, but it looks to be heavily influenced by Japanese history, which is true of many of the developers' previous games.
 The trailer for the game shows off a hero going up against some gnarly beasts and intimidating warriors, but it all looks wonderfully stylish.